afiodorov/afiodorov.github.io/_posts/2015-11-12-unbiased-coin.md

 cracks are showing if you push it too much.
 Not only the methods are capable of producing absurd conclusions, they are also self-limiting.

-"How can you apply Central Limit Theorem to number theory?" - I heard today.
+"How can you apply Central Limit Theorem to number theory?
+Where is randomness in that?" - I heard today.

 I guess the question makes sense, if you insist on viewing probability as something physical, something built into this world, something to be discovered